-- Always work safely and within OHS guidelines.
+- Always work safely and within WHS guidelines.

-- Be appropriately dressed (Show support polo shirt, neat long black pants in winter or neat black shorts in Summer)
+- Be appropriately dressed (Show Support polo or dress shirt, neat long black pants.

-- Be wearing black, steel capped safety boots or shoes (AT ALL TIMES)
+- Wear black, steel capped safety boots or shoes (AT ALL TIMES)

-- Be wearing your Show Support Waist Pack with tools in it at all times on the job.
+- Wear your Show Support Waist Pack with tools in it at all times during the job.